ka-r-ol/Xpdfcat/README.md

 ```
 $ git clone https://github.com/ka-r-ol/Xpdfcat
 ```
-Xpdfcat.pyw script is the only file needed and may be copied to any place of the user convenience.
+Xpdfcat.pyw script is the only file needed and may be copied to any place on the local disk.

 ##### or manually